 3. From ‘Low ebb’, Back to Normal, and then to the ‘Lowest ebb’

 4. ‘A Series of Shifts and Jolts, with Occasional Sunny Intervals’

 5. From ‘Unwarranted Expectations of Greater Sympathy’ to ‘Satisfactory’ Relations

 6. ‘A Policy of “Doing Good by Stealth”’

 7. From ‘Business as Usual’ to ‘Developing Good and Constructive Relations’

 8. From a ‘Good Working Relationship’ to a ‘Proper Working Relationship’

 ‘This is an illuminating book that describes vividly democratic Britain’s pragmatic foreign policy vis-a-vis the Greek military junta.
 Based on rich archival work, it exposes the limitations of realpolitik in action.’ — Othon Anastasakis, Director of South East European Studies at Oxford

 ‘An amply researched monograph covering an important period of Anglo–Greek relations.
-Maragkou deftly presents the dilemmas and tasks facing three successive British governments during the period of Greece’s military dictatorship, and addresses the perennial conflict between pragmatism and principles.’ — I.D.
-Stefanidis, Professor of Diplomatic History, Aristotle University of Thessaloniki
+Maragkou deftly presents the dilemmas and tasks facing three successive British governments during the period of Greece’s military dictatorship and addresses the perennial conflict between pragmatism and principles.’ — I.D.
+Stefanidis, Professor in Diplomatic History, Aristotle University of Thessaloniki